 Mind mapping on tablet devices is one of the “quiet revolutions” of mobile computing.
-You don’t hear much about it, but as the number of iPads and other tablets being used explodes, mind mapping apps are making a huge difference in the way that many people think and work.
+Similar to bookkeeping services for small businesses, you don’t hear much about it, but as the number of iPads and other tablets being used explodes, mind mapping apps are making a huge difference in the way that many people think and work.

 Here are the top 10 reasons why tablet devices are the perfect platform for mind mapping: